 In Drive, Pink looks at the psychology of what motivates us.
 We have been conditioned to think that the best way to motivate someone is through a “carrot and stick” approach; for example, more money for better work or penalties for substandard work.
 Pink argues that these kinds of external motivators do more harm than good.
 And he draws on an impressive amount of scientific research to support his premise.

 Last year, I wrote a seven-part series on how to make your speeches and presentations stick in the minds of your audiences.
 It was based on the book Made to Stick by Chip and Dan Heath.
 The third article in that series – Making it stick: Be unexpected – featured a video of a talk that Pink gave on motivation at a TED conference in July 2009.
 It is worth watching (or re-watching).

 But if extrinsic motivators do not work, what does?
 Intrinsic motivators, of course.
 And Pink offers us three:

-- Mastery: the urge to get better and better at something that matters.
-“Mastery begins with ‘flow’ – optimal experiences when the challenges we face are exquisitely matched to our abilities. … Mastery is a mindset: It requires the capacity to see your abilities not as finite, but as infinitely improvable.
-Mastery is pain: It demands effort, grit and deliberate practice.
+The urge to get better and better at something that matters.
+“Mastery begins with ‘flow’ – optimal experiences when the challenges we face are exquisitely matched to our abilities. … [It ] is is a mindset.
+It requires the capacity to see your abilities not as finite, but as infinitely improvable.
+Mastery is pain.
+It demands effort, grit and deliberate practice.
 And mastery is an asymptote: It’s impossible to fully realize, which makes it simultaneously frustrating and alluring.”

-In Drive Pink does not only discuss the science of motivation; he has developed a 50-page toolkit – and I kid you not, it is a real toolkit – full of exercises, suggestions, websites, book suggestions and more, all of which is designed to help you bring more drive to the different professional and personal aspects of your life.
+In Drive, Pink does not only discuss the science of motivation; he has developed a 50-page toolkit full of exercises, suggestions, websites, book suggestions and more, all of which can help you bring more drive to the different professional and personal aspects of your life.